Skip to main content

 • Help resolve complex or unclear fixes through open communication with developers.

 Set timelines according to issue complexity and remediation scope.
 Simple dependency upgrades require minimal validation, whereas compatibility or architectural fixes need extended testing and integration checks.
 Align campaigns with sprint cycles or release milestones.
-Iterative, narrowly scoped campaigns improve predictability, code stability, and remediation quality.
+Iterative, focused campaigns lead to more predictable outcomes and better code quality.

-Continuously monitor campaign performance using GitHub dashboards for remediation percentage, active versus resolved alerts, repository-level progress, and time-to-fix metrics, and use GitHub Issues for task tracking and communication within developer workflows.
+Monitor campaign performance through GitHub dashboards.
+Track remediation percentage, active versus resolved alerts, repository-level progress, and time-to-fix metrics.
+Use GitHub Issues for task tracking and developer communication.

 1. Export a SARIF file containing all dependency vulnerabilities from Endor Labs.